moghit-eou/DevSecOps-CI-pipelines/README.md

 ### Prefer a native CycloneDX generator over `generic`

-`ECOSYSTEM: generic` falls back to a Trivy filesystem scan, which needs no toolchain and suppose to work on any language.
+`ECOSYSTEM: generic` falls back to a Trivy filesystem scan, which needs no toolchain and is meant to work on any language.
+In practice it depends on Trivy recognising whatever lockfile your project uses, so coverage varies and it can quietly miss dependencies.
 It is a convenient starting point, but it is **not** the recommended long term choice:

 | | Native CycloneDX plugin | `generic` (Trivy filesystem) |
 |---|---|---|